carocardenas0699/carocardenas0699/README.md

 </a>

-- 🏙 I'm from Colombia, born in Cali (Salsa dancing capital of the world 💃)
+- 🏙 I'm from Cali, Colombia.
+(Salsa dancing capital of the world 💃)
 - 🎓 Besides studying Data Science, I'm a Civil Engineer specialized in transportation systems (and a baker 🍰)
 - 🌍 Captivated by cultural exchange, I am fluent in 3 languages (Spanish, English, Italian) and plan to start learning French soon.
 - 🔍 I aim to contribute to innovative, data-driven projects that leverage analytical skills to generate impactful insights and solutions.